amisthiosintraining/BG3-Dyes/README.md

 - <a href="https://github.com/Norbyte/bg3se/releases/tag/updater-20231028">Script Extender</a> (if you run into trouble, install this)

 ## Installation
-Drag and drop `Dyes_for_the_Dark_and_Wary_501.zip` in BG3 Mod Manager.
+Drag and drop `[The_Dye_Pack_You_Picked].zip` in BG3 Mod Manager.
 Make sure it's under active and then click *"export order to game"*

 <img src="https://imgur.com/eUbRsS6.png" width="900">

 ## Where are my dyes?
-I haven't tested where all the dyes are, but I made sure they're available in as many merchants as possible in act 1, 2 and 3.
-I'll update the list as I go along.
+Depending what pack you downloaded it will be available in various vendors or in the tutorial chest.

+If the pack you downloaded and installed doesn't say **Tutorial Chest Only** then the list below is where the dyes can be found

 Act 1
 - **Tutorial Chest** (in the nautiloid)